 If the phrase 'Results not available' appears, it means the office did not have enough patients for one of the topics on the page, but did have enough patients for other topics on the page.

 If the phrase 'Results under review' appears, it means that a doctor's office or medical group asked to have their scores be reconsidered by Partner for Quality Care because they believe the score may be inaccurate.
 The phrase 'Results under review' means the score is still being evaluated.

 Well care visits give health care providers an opportunity to help teenagers who are at risk for preventable health problems.
 Counseling and treatment can help youngsters avoid or recover from problems like addictive behaviors towards alcohol, smoking and drug use; eating or mental disorders; sexually transmitted diseases and pregnancy.

 This quality score shows whether adolescents ages 12 to 21 had at least one well child visit at this doctors' office during the measurement year.

 For this test, what is meant by better, average, and below?

-For each doctor's office, the percentage of patients with heart disease who got a cholesterol test is turned into a quality score by comparing the percentage for that doctor's office to the statewide average of 83.2%.
+For each doctor's office, the percentage of well visits for adolescents 12-21 years old is turned into a quality score by comparing the percentage for that doctor's office to the statewide average of 35.5%.

 Results for doctors' offices and medical groups may be viewed alphabetically or based on score.
 Unless otherwise specified, results are automatically sorted based on score, from highest to lowest.
 For Heart Disease and Asthma Medication, the order is based on the actual percentage that was used to place doctors' offices and groups into the categories: "Better," "Average," or "Below."
 This percentage is not available on the website.